oconnor0/fourth-world-srd/content/50-skills/_index.md

 If you are trained in a skill, add your Tier to all relevant rolls.

+Skill check = 2d10 + ability score modifier + Tier if trained in relevant skill + item bonuses + etc.

+Or ability check (modified by a skill)?

 Unlike other similar games, Fourth World has no Perception skill.
 When looking for something, either rule as the GM or have the PC make a Discernment check with the most relevant skill modifying it.
 For example, checking for an ambush could be modified by Combat or Survival, checking for a trap might be Thievery, checing to see if someone was lying would be Deception, etc.

-Check = 2d10 + ability score modifier + Tier if trained in relevant skill + item bonuses + etc.

 Group checks - Everyone rolls.
 Success covers 1 failure.
 Critical covers 2 failures or 1 botch.
 Two successes are requires to cover 1 botch.
 If any failures/botches weren't covered, the group fails; otherwise the group succeeds.